brendenlake/CC-site/README.md

 - 11/27 How categories influence perception
 - 12/4 Conceptual combination and exemplar generation
 - 12/11 TBD
-- Final paper proposal due (Monday 11/15)
+- Final paper proposal due (Monday 11/13)
-- Final paper due (Thursday 12/16)
+- Final paper due (Wed 12/13)

 ## Detailed schedule and readings
 Please see below for the assigned readings for each class (to be read before class).
 Papers are available for download on Brightspace.